Bus Stop Preview Image

 Your support accelerates our content verification efforts.

-Support Our WorkBus Stop, released by Williams in 1965, represents a classic example of mid-1960s electro-mechanical pinball design during a period when urban transportation themes were popular in arcade entertainment.
+Support Our WorkBus Stop, released by Bally in 1964, represents a classic example of mid-1960s electro-mechanical pinball design during a period when urban transportation themes were popular in arcade entertainment.
 The machine captured the everyday experience of American city life, incorporating familiar elements of public transit into its playfield art and scoring mechanics.

-While not necessarily a groundbreaking title in Williams' portfolio, Bus Stop represented the solid engineering and reliability that characterized the company's electro-mechanical machines of this period.
+While not necessarily a groundbreaking title in Ballys' portfolio, Bus Stop was an unlicensed nod to the 1956 film featuring Marilyn Monroe.
 The theme choice reflected the cultural moment of 1960s America, when public transportation was still a dominant part of daily life in most major cities.
 Though production numbers are not well documented, the machine enjoyed a respectable run in arcades and entertainment venues of the era.